Milliman MedInsight.

 During my internship at Milliman MedInsight, I worked on the Product Strategy team to support how MedInsight products are communicated and used.
 My role blended product thinking with UX execution—turning stakeholder needs into clear, standards-aligned UI for both large dashboard contexts and mobile.

-I worked across two main workstreams: dashboard-sized product views and a mobile-sized experience designed for quick, in-context use.
+I worked across two main workstreams: dashboard-sized product views and a mobile experience designed for quick, in-context use.
+My design intent was to use hierarchy and structure to make dense information easy to scan, while keeping interaction patterns consistent with an established design system.

 Dashboard experiences